Loading...

 Disclosure and hashtags: FTC compliance requirements

-Metrics for evaluation: saves, CTR, discount code usage, or revenue per post
+Metrics for evaluation: saves, click-through rate, discount code usage, or revenue per post

-Content rights and usage periods: how influencer-generated content might be used in ads, email, and on-site PDPs.
-Influencer-generated content can fuel all branded channels effectively when rights are secured upfront.
+Content rights and usage periods: how influencer-generated content might be used in ads, email, and on-site product pages

 Core tracking elements every fashion brand needs: